smguerra/movie-information-search/README.md

 ## Installation

-Please be sure to install the axios library by running npm install axios in your terminal.
+Please be sure to install the axios library by running npm install axios in your terminal, also Start the app in dev mode by running npm start.

 ## How to use this programme?

-In the command line the user types node and the name of their js file, then answers the questions to generate the html file.
-When the application starts, they are prompted to enter the team manager’s: Name, Employee ID, Email address and Office number.

-After a user enters those requirements then the user is presented with a menu with the option to: Add an engineer, Add an intern and Finish building the team.

-When a user selects the engineer option then a user is prompted to enter the following and then the user is taken back to the menu: Engineer's Name, ID, Email and GitHub username.

-When a user selects the intern option then a user is prompted to enter the following and then the user is taken back to the menu: Intern’s name, ID, Email and School.

-Finally, When a user decides to finish building their team then they exit the application, and the HTML is generated.
+This application is supposed to allow users to search for the name of a movie via the form on the right of the page and display information from the OMDb API on the left side.

 ## License